philipnickel/02613_HPC_project/README.md

 ### Tasks
 **1.**
 Familiarize yourself with the data.
-Load and visualize the input data for a few floorplans using aseperate Python script, Jupyter notebook or your preferred tool.
+Load and visualize the input data for a few floorplans using a separate Python script, Jupyter notebook or your preferred tool.

 Results for building_id 10000: